 For example, Accounting or financial transactions are required to be retained for approx. 6 years in the UK.

 - We want to;

 If you’ve enrolled onto a programme (i.e. the App Beta programme) we’ll need to keep you updated on its progress / issues/ changes / updates / releases etc.

 - We’d like to;

-If you’re happy for us to keep you updated about Cufflink via email, newsletter, social media etc.
+You’re happy for us to keep you updated about Cufflink via email, newsletter, social media etc.

-The list above is by no means exhaustive and which one is applicable is dependent upon your relationship with us, however, we’re hoping it might provide a little bit of clarity on an otherwise very legal part of this notice.
+The list above is by no means exhaustive and which one is applicable is dependent upon your relationship with us.
+However, we’re hoping it might provide a little bit of clarity on an otherwise very legal part of this notice.

 All data processing and storage is within the UK or EU and we’d like to keep it like this going forward.